docsforadobe/illustrator-scripting-guide/docs/jsobjref/Application.md

 Quits Illustrator.

-#### NOTE
+!!! note
     If the clipboard contains data, Illustrator may show a dialog prompting the user to save the data for other applications.

 **Returns**